ericfayhuynh/EDA-Project/README.md

 # United States Public Transportation Usage - Exploratory Data Analysis Project

-### Project Description
+### Objective

-  The goal of this project is to explore ways to enhance the relevance and usage of public transportation in the United States.
-The project will involve conducting an in-depth analysis of existing public transportation systems, identifying potential challenges, and proposing strategies to address them.
-The focus will be on improving accessibility, efficiency, and ridership to make public transportation a more attractive and viable option for commuters and the general public.
+The aim of my project is to improve the relevance and usage of public transportation systems in the United States.
+By analyzing various factors like ridership, service levels, and demographics, I aim to uncover challenges and propose solutions for enhancing public transportation.

-  The project will involve data collection, cleaning, and analysis using various datasets related to public transportation.
-These datasets may include information on ridership, service levels, routes, demographics, infrastructure, and other relevant factors.
-Data visualization techniques will be employed to effectively communicate insights and patterns derived from the analysis.
+### Summary
+In this project, I engaged in data collection, cleaning, and analysis to answer specific research questions.
+For instance, I looked at how population density correlates with public transportation usage and whether having more registered vehicles in a state impacts public transportation negatively.
+I utilized Python libraries like Pandas for data manipulation, Matplotlib and Seaborn for data visualization, and Numpy and Scipy for numerical and statistical operations.
+I also integrated data from multiple sources, including APIs and various CSV files.
+These technical skills were crucial in deriving meaningful insights and patterns that could guide public transportation strategies.

+### Tools/Libraries
+- Excel
+- Python
+- Pandas
+- Matplotlib
+- API
+- Numpy
+- Seaborn
+- scipy

 ### Research Questions